wagtail/wagtail/docs/topics/snippets.md

 Support for scheduled publishing via `PublishingPanel` was introduced.
 ```

 If a snippet model inherits from {class}`~wagtail.models.DraftStateMixin`, Wagtail will automatically add a live/draft status column to the listing view, change the "Save" action menu to "Save draft", and add a new "Publish" action menu in the editor.
-Any changes you save in the snippets admin will be saved as revisions and will not be reflected to the "live" snippet instance until you publish the changes.
+Any changes you save in the snippets admin will be saved as revisions and will not be reflected in the "live" snippet instance until you publish the changes.

 Wagtail will also allow you to set publishing schedules for instances of the model if there is a `PublishingPanel` in the model's panels definition.